WATechnology STOP Wasting Shielding Gas

 Normalizing: Heating the steel above about 1500 degs F then allowing to slow cool.
 Refines internal makeup by breaking up non-uniform structures, removing residual stresses and creating greater uniformity in grain sizes.

 Quenching: Having heated steel to a temperature above 1500 degs F and rapidly cooling in order to trap carbon and form Martensite, resulting in hardened steel.
-Quenching can be done in a number of mediums (air, oil, water, brine, or heated salts) depending upon the alloy.
+Quenching can be done in a number of mediums (air, oil, water, brine, or heated salts) depending upon the alloy.)

-Tempering: The heating to a relatively low temperature and holding there for a time for the purpose of slightly altering the structure of as-quenched steel consisting of Martensite, precipitating some carbon back out and imparting toughness while decreasing brittleness.
+Tempering (sometimes also called "drawing":) Heating the Quenched steel to a temperature, typically 700 to 1050 deg F and holding it there for a time for the purpose of slightly altering the structure of as-quenched steel consisting of Martensite, precipitating some carbon back out and imparting toughness while decreasing brittleness.
 If the structure was fully Martensitic before Tempering than the resulting structure is called Tempered Martensite.

 Heat Treated: